Isle of Wight Council

 Shared Lives Carers (Ref: SLC)

-Contact: To find out more please ring either Yvonne or Linda on 01983 823209, 07807159542 or 07815007541.
+Contact: For a friendly chat to find out more please ring to speak to either Yvonne, Linda or Nikki on 01983 823209.

 Vacancy Reference: SLC

-Are you looking for a new rewarding challenge, career change or a better work/life balance?
-Do you have a spare bedroom?
-Do you live in your own home (rented, mortgaged or owned outright)?
 Would you enjoy working from home and like to be paid for making a real difference to someone's life?
-Then you could become a Shared Lives Carer.
+Then you could become a Shared Lives Carer!

 Shared Lives carers open their homes to support people from the age of 18, with a learning disability, autism, physical disability, sensory impairment or mental health condition.